MarcoCTF/Tools_for_Online-Retail_Analysis_of_Skincare-/README.md

 * [Cleaned data comparison with old data (but the first time)]

 ## Example

 '''
-#fisnish the whole process of strawberrynet data scraping
+#  whole process of strawberrynet data scraping
 strawberry_product_scraping(url)

 #clean all the scraped data and generate a csv file